 Reporting of Criminal Incidence

-Adult and Community Education (ACE) strives to provide a safe and secure campus for all students and staff members.
+Adult & Community Education, Columbus City Schools (ACE) strives to provide a safe and secure campus for all students and staff members.
 All students and staff members are encouraged to report any and all suspicious campus activity immediately upon witnessing the occurrence, especially when the victim of such crime elects or is unable to make such a report.
 All students should report any knowledge of a criminal or suspicious nature to the administrator of ACE.
 Staff members report similar knowledge to the administrator of ACE.
 The administration will then take appropriate action based upon the information given by the student or staff member.
 When deemed appropriate, local law enforcement authorities will also be notified.
 In order to keep the campus community informed about safety and security issues on an ongoing basis, ACE will alert the campus community of certain crimes, including all Clery Act crimes, in a manner that is timely and will aid in the prevention of similar crimes.
 Timely warnings are issued for threats to persons, as well for threats to property.

 Security on Campus